douglasjunior/react-native-pdf-renderer/README.md

 ## Why another PDF renderer?

-The main reason why I create this library is to avoid using third party native dependencies, like `com.github.TalbotGooday:AndroidPdfViewer`, `com.github.mhiew:android-pdf-viewer`, `react-native-blob-util` or even `react-native-webview`.
+The main reason why I create this library is to avoid using third-party native dependencies, like `com.github.TalbotGooday:AndroidPdfViewer`, `com.github.mhiew:android-pdf-viewer`, `react-native-blob-util` or even `react-native-webview`.

 But why?